sevkibaba/interview/data/README.md

 ### Submitting your coding exercise
 Once you have finished your script, please create a PR into Tekmetric/interview.
 Don't forget to update the gitignore if that is required!

+### Additional Notes
+- The raw data should be recorded in Avro for a longer term operation since it is easy change schema and has high throughput than parquet files.
+- In addition to record raw data and having api requests in another module is a better approach than having them all in a spark job.
+The machines used for spark jobs are expensive for an api-scrape operation, and the parallel executor architecture is not suitable for api scraping because it lacks the politeness in its nature.
+Moreover, it would be very expensive and complex to handles errors on the fly.
+- Recording raw data in its own place is better for future cases.
+The new report requirements could be build on top of that.
+- It would be better to have a rate limiter that also takes the api limits into account.
+Since there is a limit in the api requests in an hourly manner, tha api scraper part is not designed to scale more.
+- There should be an alerting system and another folder to record unexpected data after a validation step.
+It could be the case that the incoming data is mission critical and needs to be handled properly.
+- The dataframe operation can be refactorred to pyarrow operations for better performance.